cmang/durdraw/README.md

 - Use the arrow keys (or mouse) and other keys to edit, much like a text editor.
 - You can click highlighted areas of the screen.
-- You can use the "Esc" (or "Meta") key to access keyboar shortcuts and commands:
+- You can use the "Esc" (or "Meta") key to access keyboard shortcuts and commands:

 ```
    ____________.       _________   __________ _________  _____          _______